ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/system_compatibility.md

 layout: learningpathall
 ---

+The Streamline CLI tools are native command-line tools that are designed to run directly on an Arm server running Linux.
+The tools provide a software profiling methodology that gives you clear and actionable performance data.
+You can use this data to guide the optimization of the heavily used functions in your software.

 ## System compatibility check

 Before you begin, you can use the the Arm Sysreport utility to determine whether your system configuration supports hardware-assisted profiling.
 Follow the instructions in this [Learning Path tutorial][1] to discover how to download and run this utility.